 No. Neither you, nor your instructor, can claim any money back.
 And you shouldn’t be charged for your lesson or car hire that day.

 Will snow stop a driving test?

 YES.
 Snow can easily stop a test, or prevent it from going ahead.
-It doesn’t matter how you phrase the question, or who you ask, if there is snow then the test is likely to be affected.
-They tell you all this when you book it – it’s on the cover note that no one bothers to read which goes with the confirmation email.
+It doesn’t matter how you phrase the question, or who you ask, if there is snow then the test could easily be affected.
+They tell you all this when you book it.

-It doesn’t matter if it’s 1815, 1915, 2015, or any other date.
-They will probably cancel your test if there is snow on the roads and/or it is icy.
-And it doesn’t matter what you, your instructor, or your mum or dad says.
+It doesn’t matter if it’s 1821, 1921, 2021, or any other date.
+If there is snow on the roads and/or it is icy then your test may well be cancelled.
+It doesn’t matter what you, your instructor, or your mum or dad says, or – in 2021 – that there’s a long waiting list for test dates due to COVID.
 It is up to the test centre to decide.

 Why was my driving test cancelled because it snowed?

 Driving in snow is potentially dangerous even for experienced drivers.
 The side streets will likely be covered in sheet ice and compacted snow and you will skid if you even drive carefully on them.
 You could easily lose control.
 That’s why there are so many accidents in snow and icy conditions.
 You are a new driver and you probably haven’t driven on snow before.
 DVSA cannot take the risk, and you have to accept it.